bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	showCorrectAnswers          boolean     Show the correct answers?
 1 showAllAnswers              boolean     Show finally all answers (no. of choices)?
 0 showPoints                  boolean     Show the possible/reached points?
-1 allowHtml                   boolean     Allow HTML at question-answers from the BE?
+1 showPageNo                  boolean     Show the page number / number of pages?
+1 showQuestionNo              boolean     Show the question no. / no. of questions?
+0 allowHtml                   boolean     Allow HTML at question-answers from the BE?
 0 ajax                        boolean     Enable the AJAX-version* of the quiz?
 0 user.ipSave                 boolean     Save the IP-address of a user?
 1